LoRa Configuration

 - OUI: Filters devices based on the first 3 bytes (6 hexadecimal characters) of the DevEUI, which typically identify the device manufacturer.

-- Network ID: A decimal value between 0 and 127, derived from the most significant bits of a device’s DevAddr.
-For details, see the NetID and DevAddr Prefix Assignments.
+- Network ID: A number between 0 and 127 (decimal), derived from the first 7 most significant bits (MSB) of a device's DevAddr.
+For example, a DevAddr starting with 0x26 (00100110 in binary) has the first 7 bits 0010011, which equals decimal 19.

 - Auto Filter: Automatically adds trusted devices to the whitelist based on Join request behavior, without requiring manual configuration.